At first sight, patients having online consultations with a GP or another health professional should be obvious in 2019.

 But make no mistake.

-Teleconsultations are becoming commonplace in USA, Latin America and Asia.
+Teleconsultations are becoming commonplace in the USA, Latin America and Asia already for some years now.
 But up till now, only a few European countries reimburse teleconsultations, thus making it a ‘normal’ health service.
 Fear of cost explosion and difficulties to decide upon modern refunding principles are paralysing decision makers.

 But France might be at the forefront.
 The 3 rd biggest economy in Europe started teleconsultation reimbursement as from 15 September 2018 and does so in a remarkably straightforward way.